kamilazdybal/multipy/docs/theory/notation.rst

 Bases and reference frames
 **************************************

-Multicomponent quantities can often be written in various bases (e.g. mass or molar) and in reference to different average velocity of the mixture (e.g. mass-averaged or molar-averged).
+Multicomponent quantities can be written in various bases (e.g. mass or molar) and in reference to different average velocity of the mixture (e.g. mass-averaged or molar-averged).
 To keep track of a basis and a reference frame related to mixture velocity, we adopted the following notation in naming functions or parameters: